heggy231/basic-react/note.md

 export default SearchBar;

-- Whenever input field has a change > onChange prop get the value Other events:  when we pass function to onChange > it will be called automatically > when user interacts with your website.
+- event handler event listener REACT Whenever input field has a change > onChange prop get the value few react based eventListner
+REACT events:  when we pass function to onChange > it will be called automatically > when user interacts with your website.
+Note you can click on div but you can not change div but input works with onChange.
+Note onSubmit form can be submitted not div.

   1) onClick - User clicks on something  <a onClick={this.onUserClick}> </a>
     when user clicks on the element, the cb function will be called.
-  2) onChange - User changes text in an input field <input onChange={this.onInputChange}/>
+  2) onChange  (in js keydown) - User changes text in an input field <input onChange={this.onInputChange}/>
     onChange(event) {
       cons
     }